microsoft/terminal/doc/cascadia/Command-Palette-spec.md

     want to render to, in another list of options.
 This way, I don't need to have three options for "Render Markdown to github", "Render Markdown to gitlab", all in the top-level list.
+  - We probably also want to allow a nested command set to be evaluated at runtime somehow.
+Like if we had a "Open New Tab..." command that then had a nested menu with the list of profiles.
 * We may want to add a button to the New Tab Button's dropdown to "Show Command Palette".
 I'm hesitant to keep adding new buttons to that UI, but the command palette is otherwise not highly discoverable.